aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ps-to-xaml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to XAML within C++ Applications" h2="Convert PS to XAML within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate PS to XAML conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export PS to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to XAML.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert PS to XAML?</h2>

+C++ developers often need to integrate PS to XAML conversion feature inside their applications.
+XAML is a markup language used to create user interfaces for Windows applications.
+It is a powerful language that allows developers to create visually appealing and interactive user interfaces.
+PS, on the other hand, is a popular image format used to store and share digital images.
+Converting PS to XAML allows developers to create visually appealing user interfaces for their applications.

+<h2>How Aspose.Total Helps for PS to XAML Conversion?</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to easily integrate PS to XAML conversion feature inside their applications.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++, which can be used to export PS to PPTX and convert PPTX to XAML respectively.
+Aspose.PDF for C++ allows developers to export PS to PPTX in just two simple steps.
+Once the PS is converted to PPTX, Aspose.Slides for C++ can be used to convert PPTX to XAML.
+Aspose.Total for C++ is a reliable and cost-effective solution for developers looking to integrate PS to XAML conversion feature inside their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}